 Six years after cutting his own $1 million salary by 90% to bring the salaries of his employees up to a minimum of $70,000 per year, Dan Price's company is thriving.

-Six years ago, Dan Price—the head of a credit card payment processing company in Seattle—did something no CEO in history would even dream of doing.
+A few years ago, Dan Price—the head of a credit card payment processing company in Seattle—did something no CEO in history would even dream of doing.
 Taking a paycut of about a million dollars, he introduced a $70,000 minimum salary for all his employees.
-While at the time, conservative organizations and networks like Fox News ridiculed the supposedly "socialist" business practice, today Price is the one laughing as his company, Gravity Payments, and its employees are thriving.
-Taking to Twitter earlier this week, he proudly flexed the success of his experiment.
+While at the time, conservative organizations and news networks ridiculed the supposedly "socialist" business practice, today Price is the one laughing as his company, Gravity Payments, and its employees are thriving.
+Taking to Twitter in April 2021, he proudly flexed the success of his experiment.

 6 years ago today I raised my company's min wage to $70k.
 Fox News called me a socialist whose employees would be on bread lines.— Dan Price (@DanPriceSeattle) April 13, 2021